Ryden-Graham/Ryden-Graham.github.io/README.md

 </details>
 <details>
   <summary>Level 3</summary>
+  The Shockwave attack does MASSIVE AOE damage if you have a combo.
+Use it to take out groups of enemeies quickly.
+  Build combo witht the cassette, then unleash!

+  The super attack has a large area of affect, but still needs to be aimed.
+Don't waste it.

   The dragon has a lot of hp, so you can't kill it directly.
 You need to build up your super attack to damage it.
+  Three super attacks will finish it.

   - Kill the dwarves to collect their soul energy while dodging the boss, then use the super to strike back!
   - You can collateral more dwarves with the blast to get some free souls/heart drops
   - Try and avoid picking up hearts if you are at full hp to save them for later
+  - The shockwave is especially good at killing dwarves (use the dragon's large hitbox to build combo first with the cassette)
+  - You can build up a super attack using the lizards before starting the fight.

   The Dragon has 3 attacks: Flame breath, a dash attack, and a stomp.
   - The flame breath can be dogded by strafing since it has a long charge time